segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/listrak/index.md

 11. Paste the Write key you copied from Segment and click **Save**.
 12. Add at least one email list that you want to sync with Segment and click **Save**.

-## Components
+## Stream

-**Stream**

 Listrak uses our stream Source component to send Segment event data.
-It uses a server-side `identify` method to send data to Segment.
+It uses the server-side `identify` and `track` methods to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

 Listrak always sets the `anonymousId` and the `email` trait to the email address of the contact.

-If a profile field was entered when the email list was added to the integration and the email address has a value for that profile field, the `userId` will be set to that value.
+If a profile field was entered when the email list was added to the integration and the email address has a value for that profile field, the `userId` will be set to that value when sending `identify` events.
 Otherwise, Listrak will not set the `userId`.
+The `userId` will not be set for any `track` events.

-Listrak maintains a trait for each email list you add to the integration.
-The trait is named `Listrak_list_{listId}`, where `{listId}` is the ID of the list (eg. `Listrak_list_12345`).
+Listrak maintains a trait for each email list you add to the integration using `identify` events.
+The trait is named `listrak_list_{listId}`, where `{listId}` is the ID of the list (eg. `listrak_list_12345`).
 The trait will be set to true if the email address is subscribed to the list.
 The trait will be removed if the email address is not subscribed to the list.
 This trait can be used to create Engage audiences that only contain profiles that are subscribed to a Listrak list.

 ## Events